Bachelor of Arts in Theology

 Theology Club

 The Theology Club is open to all students.
-Club members are people who want to evaluate their lives in relation to what they
+Club members are people who want to evaluate their lives in relation to what they believe.
+Students have the chance to hold discussions, events, and activities.

 Theta Alpha Kappa, Alpha Zeta Xi chapter